mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 >PhpMyAdmin user id is phpmyadmin

 After logged into phpmyadin, click on "user accounts".
 Then click on "Edit privileges" link from Action column corresponding to User name root & phpmyadmin (one by one).
-After that click on Change password, put a secure password.
+After that click on "Change password", put a secure password.
 Finally click on 'Go' button.

 All set :)